Ankitjain-925/aimedis-app/README.md

 # Aimedis Ecosystem Monorepo

+Welcomvdve
-Welcome to the Metaverse Healthcare Monorepo!
+e to the Metaverse Healthcare Monorepo!
 This repository contains several apps that make up the Metaverse Healthcare platform.
 Each app is contained within its own directory, and can be built and deployed independently.

 ## Apps